 Priority sequence

 Measures are needed to make the Netherlands resilient to freshwater shortages.
 The Delta Programme ties into the priority sequence in the National Environmental Vision (NOVI).
-The objectives are: to safeguard water availability and prevent problems with excess water.
+The objectives are to safeguard water availability and prevent problems with excessive water.
 How?

-1. By taking water availability into consideration in spatial planning and land use;
+• Taking water availability into consideration in spatial planning and land use

-3. By retaining water and storing it in the soil and buffers;
+1. Retaining water better and storing it in the soil and in buffers

 Projects, activities and milestones